InfinityDude007/aiesec-exchange-analytics/README.md

 ## Notes

+- !
+IMPORTANT: Incase the OAuth flow breaks, please remove the ProtectedRoute wrapper from client/App.jsx, and manually set a localhost cookie with a valid access_token from EXPA.

 - The repo contains the environment variables required for the demo.
 - After the selection process has concluded, all variables will be cleared and regenerated.
 - The platform demo works best in development mode, hence please use the commands above.